What data from 205 million private health insurance claims reveals about America’s opioid crisis

 Statistics for drug overdose deaths involving opioids were collected from the CDC WONDER database using the methodology outlined in Rudd RA, Seth P, David F, Scholl L. Increases in Drug and Opioid-Involved Overdose Deaths — United States, 2010–2015.
 Morbidity and Mortality Weekly Report, 2016.

-To determine counties with “high-volume doctors,” we consulted three sources of information—Amino’s database of private insurance claims, Medicare Part D claims (Amino is approved to receive national, physician-level claims data as part of the Centers for Medicare & Medicaid Services Qualified Entity Program), and the American Community Survey’s five-year population estimates for 2015.
+To determine counties with “high-volume doctors,” we consulted two sources of information—Amino’s database of private insurance claims and the American Community Survey’s five-year population estimates for 2015.

 For every doctor in our database with a clinically relevant specialty (internists, family practitioners, gynecologists, psychiatrists, general surgeons, cardiologists, pain medicine doctors, and physiatrists), we counted every patient they diagnosed with opioid use disorder (as defined using the ICD-9 codes above) in 2016.
 We defined “high volume doctors” as those who were in the 95th percentile for patient diagnoses in 2016—in other words, these doctors saw more patients than 95% of similar doctors nationwide.
 The cutoff for the 95th percentile was determined to be 31 patient diagnoses.